 No, they are non-transferable.

-Our guitars generally come with D’addario EXP16 light gauge strings.
-For more detailed information on strings, please visit the D'Addario website.
+Our pre-2014 guitars generally came with D’addario EXP16 light gauge strings.

 Yes.
 At Bedell, our steel-string guitars are strung with D’Addario EXP16 light gauge strings.
 It is generally acceptable to go up or down one gauge, usually without the need to adjust your truss rod.
 However, a much heavier or lighter gauge of string will put varied amounts of tension on the neck so an adjustment may be needed.
 Allow some time for the guitar to settle after changing string gauges, and, if needed, have the truss rod adjusted by a qualified technician.
 WARNING: Over adjusting your truss rod can cause irreparable damage to your guitar and therefore truss rod adjustments should only be handled by a qualified guitar technician.

 We measure above the 12th fret to read at 3 3/32 of an inch on the low E string and 2/32 of an inch on the high E.

 Reference for Bedell Catalog numbers for all SKU’s including the Limited editions.The Catalog number reads: Body Style-Back/Side Wood-Top Wood-Finish

 Sample: JB-48-M =Jumbo, Walnut Back and sides, Sitka/Engleman Top, Matte Finish

 - Body Styles: